MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/web-application-availability-monitoring-template.md

 The  **Summary**  page of the wizard lists the settings you have configured for the  **Web Application Availability Monitoring**  template.
 If you want to change any of these settings, click  **Previous**  or the template page until you reach the page with the settings that you want to change.

-## Creating and Modifying Web Application Availability Monitoring Templates
+## Creating and modifying web application availability monitoring templates

 For the procedure to run the .NET Application Performance Monitoring wizard, see [How to Configure Web Application Availability Monitoring](https://docs.microsoft.com/previous-versions/system-center/system-center-2012-R2/hh881882%28v%3dsc.12%29)

-#### To modify an existing Web Application Availability Monitoring template
+#### To modify an existing Web application availability monitoring template

 1. Open the Operations console with a user account that has Author credentials in the management group.
 2. Click the  **Authoring**  workspace.